-In October 1809 Clemens von Metternich become Austria’s foreign minister.
-His policy became one of keeping Austria afloat until Napoleon could be thwarted.
+In October 1809 Clemens von Metternich became Austria’s foreign minister.
+His goal was to keep Austria afloat until Napoleon could be thwarted.

 I foresaw that neither [Napoleon] nor his undertakings would escape the consequence of rashness and extravagance.
 The when and the how I could not pretend to determine.
 Thus my reason pointed out to me the direction I had to take in order not to interfere with the natural development of the situation and to keep open for Austria the chances which the greatest of all powers – the power of circumstances – might offer, sooner or later, under the strong government of its monarch, for the much-threatened prosperity of the Empire.
 (4)

 Metternich attempted to erode Napoleon’s power.
-He arranged the marriage of Napoleon to Marie Louise, the daughter of Austrian Emperor Francis I. Though Metternich credits the French with initiating the marriage, the French chargé d’affaires in Vienna said it was Metternich who first raised the prospect of a family alliance.
+He arranged the marriage of Napoleon to Marie Louise, the daughter of Austrian Emperor Francis I. Though Metternich credits the French with initiating the marriage, the French chargé d’affaires in Vienna said it was Metternich who first raised the prospect.

-Metternich successfully duped Napoleon into thinking Austria supported France’s 1812 invasion of Russia.
+Metternich successfully duped Napoleon into thinking that Austria supported France’s 1812 invasion of Russia.
 Meanwhile, Austria secretly encouraged a Russian victory (you can read the details of Metternich’s machinations on the Age of the Sage website).
-After the French retreat, Metternich dropped the cover of neutrality and led Austria into outright alliance with the coalition against Napoleon.
+After the French retreat, Metternich dropped the cover of neutrality.
+He led Austria into outright alliance with the coalition against Napoleon.
 In a famous encounter described on the Past Now website, Metternich and Napoleon met for the last time on June 26, 1813 in Dresden.
-Metternich later claimed he told Napoleon that he was finished.
+According to Metternich, he told Napoleon that he was finished.

-As a reward for his success, Francis made Metternich a hereditary Prince of the Austrian Empire.
 With Austria on their side, Russia, Prussia and Britain were able to overthrow Napoleon in 1814.
-Metternich would have liked France to be governed by a regency under Marie Louise, but the Bourbon restoration proposed by the French diplomat Talleyrand, England and Russia won the day.
+As a reward for his success, Francis I made Metternich a hereditary Prince of the Austrian Empire.
+Metternich would have liked to see France governed by a regency under Marie Louise, but the Bourbon restoration proposed by Russia, England and the French diplomat Talleyrand won the day.

-The victors gathered at the Congress of Vienna, where Metternich exercised considerable influence on the proceedings (these were briefly interrupted by Napoleon’s escape from Elba and his subsequent defeat at the Battle of Waterloo.
+The victors gathered at the Congress of Vienna, where Clemens von Metternich exercised considerable influence on the proceedings.
+The Congress was interrupted by Napoleon’s escape from Elba and his subsequent defeat at the Battle of Waterloo.

 Metternich believed Europe’s stability depended on a balance of power among the great powers.
 His aim (and that of Francis 1 – the two operated in tandem) was to preserve Austria’s internal peace and external power.
-He gained allied endorsement of Austrian hegemony in central Europe and Italy.
+Metternich got the allies to endorse Austrian hegemony in central Europe and Italy.

-Metternich had an aristocratic view of the international order.
+Clemens von Metternich had an aristocratic view of the international order.
 Kings were meant to govern and people to be governed.
-He dreaded not only revolution, but also liberalism and nationalism.
+He dreaded revolution, liberalism and nationalism.
 The 1815 peace settlement was designed to contain the restlessness of the masses.
 Talleyrand quipped that

 Austria is the House of Lords of Europe; as long as she remains undissolved, she will keep down the Commons.
 (5)

-Metternich established a system of periodic Congresses, in which the great powers could meet periodically to consider how to suppress revolution.
+Metternich established a system of periodic Congresses, in which the great powers could meet to consider how to suppress revolution.
 The 1822 Congress of Verona appears as a setting in Napoleon in America.
-Metternich was a diplomat rather than a strategist, and operated a on a day-to-day basis, rather than according to some grand scheme, but underlying all his negotiations was a belief in the virtues of balance between governments, and between classes within society.
+Metternich was a diplomat, not a strategist.
+He operated a on a day-to-day basis, rather than according to some grand scheme.
+Underlying all of his negotiations was a belief in the virtue of balance between governments, and between classes within society.

 In 1821, Clemens von Metternich became the Austrian Court Chancellor and Chancellor of State (essentially the Austrian Prime Minister).
-He oversaw the detention of Napoleon’s son, the Duke of Reichstadt, and is said to have forbidden the Duke’s wintering in Naples, which could possibly have cured the young man’s fatal tuberculosis.
+He oversaw the detention of Napoleon’s son, the Duke of Reichstadt.
+He is said to have forbidden the Duke’s wintering in Naples, which could possibly have cured the young man’s fatal tuberculosis.

-Although Metternich’s system was tested by liberalizing revolutions in 1830-31, he remained the arbiter of continental European politics until March 1848, when he was compelled to resign owing to a revolution in Vienna.
-He and his family went into exile, first in England (where the Duke of Wellington tried to keep Metternich entertained.
+Although Metternich’s system was tested by revolutions in 1830-31, he remained the arbiter of continental European politics until March of 1848, when he was compelled to resign owing to a revolution in Vienna.
+Metternich and his family went into exile.
+They visited England, where the Duke of Wellington tried to keep Metternich entertained.
 They then moved to Brussels.
-In 1851, Clemens von Metternich was allowed to return to Vienna in 1851, and he died there on June 11, 1859 at the age of 86.
+In 1851, Clemens von Metternich was allowed to return to Vienna.
+He died there on June 11, 1859 at the age of 86.